Casiotone: Users

 The low cost and abundance of Casiotone keyboards made them fairly common fixtures in garage rock bands.
-Musicians and bands known to use Casiotone keyboards include Alexis Taylor of Hot Chip, TG Miller of Black Camaro, Dan Deacon, Owen Ashworth of Casiotone for the Painfully Alone, Lettie, Maurizio Arcieri of Krisma, Kevin Parker of Tame Impala, Turnstyle, Trio, Ozma, Hedluv, and Chiara Lee of Father Murphy.
+Musicians and bands known to use Casiotone keyboards include Alexis Taylor of Hot Chip, TG Miller of Black Camaro, Dan Deacon, Owen Ashworth of Casiotone for the Painfully Alone, Lettie, Maurizio Arcieri of Krisma, Kevin Parker of Tame Impala, Turnstyle, Trio, Ozma, Hedluv, Jack Stauber, Chiara Lee of Father Murphy and Rodrigo Leão of Madredeus.

 Relaunch

 In 2019, Casio relaunched the series with three new Casiotone keyboards.